 The President of the University appoints the Director and Assistant Director of the Honors Program.
-The faculty selects one member from each academic division to serve on an Honors Council.
-The Honors Council provides general administration and coordination of the Honors Program.
+The faculty selects one member from each academic division to serve on the Honors Council, which provides general administration and coordination of the Honors Program.